senecaSparsh/fragmants/README.md

 Debugging:
 When using the debug script, you can attach a debugger (e.g., VSCode) to inspect and debug your code.
 Follow your debugger's documentation for details on how to do this.

+## To Run`

+`npm i`- installs necessary dependencies for running locally

+`npm start` - to start running the server at `node src/index.js`

+`npm run lint `- runs check on coding style and problems

+When the server started successfully on `localhost:8080` with an health check and the logger message should show that `Server started` and `Cognito JWKS cached`.

+# To Test

+`npm run dev ` - run the server in development mode

+`npm run debug ` - runs the server in debug mode

+`nodemon` is configured and will keep monitorning for code changes and restarting the server.

+# dependency setups & formatter

+`prettier` setup in `.prettierrc`

+`eslint` setup in `.eslintrc.js` run `npm run lint` to detect formatting issues.

+`Hadolint` used for this project to format the Dockerfile.
+Run `Hadolint Dockerfile` to format the Dockerfile.

+# Docker image

+This project is dockerized, image resides in Dockerhub: [sagarwal9/fragmants](https://hub.docker.com/repository/docker/sagarwal9/fragmants/general)

+OR simply run

+`docker pull sagarwal9/fragmants:latest`